 When diving into WordPress and Zyro, each platform has features that stand out.
 You’ll want to know what they bring to the table to decide which one fits your needs best.

-- Customization: You get access to thousands of plugins and themes.
-Want a fancy contact form?
-There’s a plugin for that.
+- Customization: You get access to thousands of plugins, a fancy contact form?
+There’s a plugin.
 Need an SEO boost?
-Tons of options are at your fingertips.
-It’s for those who want to tinker and create something unique.
+Tons of options are at your fingertips.—It’s for those who want to tinker and create something unique.

 - E-commerce Capabilities: WordPress shines with WooCommerce.
-If you’re aiming for an online store, WooCommerce makes it easy to set up products, manage inventory, and process payments.
-It’s like having a mini Amazon right under your control.
+If you’re looking for an online store, WooCommerce makes it easy to set up products, manage inventory, and process payments—it’s like having a mini Amazon right under your control.

 Zyro Features